E-Cigarettes Are 95% Safer Than Smoking! Or Are They?

 What an strange idea.
 Because we don’t all rush to embrace e-cigarettes, many unfortunates who are suffering from the incurable disease of smoking will die.
 But all they have to do, to avoid an untimely death from this cause, is to stop smoking (unless they’ve left it too late of course).

 Then there is Dr Colin Mendelsohn (https://www.nicotinemonkey.com/tobacco-treatment-specialist) who, likewise, believes in treating smokers with nicotine.
 He recently said in an Australian podcast: ‘[E-cigarettes are] a life-saving technology which allow people who can’t quit smoking to switch to a much safer alternative.
-We know that they’re at least 95% safer than smoking.’
+We know that they’re at least 95 per cent safer than smoking.’

 Where does this nice round figure of 95 per cent come from?

 It first appeared in 2015 in a report issued by Public Health England called E-cigarettes: an evidence update, in which these drug delivery devices are promoted as a ‘tool’ for smoking cessation.
-The lead author is one Ann McNeill who, in these days of super-specialization, is a Professor of Tobacco Addiction in the National Addiction Centre.
+The lead author is one Ann McNeill who, in these days of super-specialization, is a Professor of Tobacco Addiction at King’s College London.
 We’ll come back to her in a moment.

 Another author is the clinical psychologist Professor Peter ‘nicotine-itself-is-harmless’ Hajek who, though he denies links with any e-cigarette manufacturer, has received research funding from and provided consultancy to manufacturers of so-called stop-smoking medications.